 Architect and scholar Henry Rueda will discuss how major infrastructure projects and automobile culture impacted the city of Caracas using El Helicoide as a case study.
-El Helicoide is an ambitious project started in 1956 and located on a prominent hill of Caracas.
+El Helicoide is a massive building project started in 1956 and located on a prominent hill of Caracas.
 Although it has been occupied by multiple governmental agencies, its construction was never completed, and the original program faded with the socio-political developments of the country.
 Currently, it is used as a makeshift facility for political prisoners.

 About the presenter